Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 * a segment that overlaps a period boundary exists in both periods.
 * representations that are split are signaled in the MPD as period continuous.
+* a representation that is period-continuous with a representation in a previous period is marked with the period continuity descriptor.
 * clients are expected to deduplicate boundary-overlapping segments for representations on which period continuity is signaled.
 * clients are expected to present only the samples that are within the bounds of the current period (may be limited by client platform capabilities).